 An alias warrant is the type of warrant that is issued when no plea has been entered on the case or you have failed to appear in court either in person or by mail.
 This can include the initial appearance on the citation or failure to appear for a scheduled court date.

 When you receive a citation and sign the citation, you are actually signing a written promise to appear in court.
-If you then fail to plea to the citation, either by mail or in person, that constitutes an additional offense of "Failure to Appear" under the Penal Code.
+If you then fail to plea to the citation, either by mail or in person, you will be set for a Show Cause Hearing.
+If you do not appear, that constitutes an additional offense of "Failure to Appear" under the Penal Code.

 As a result, a Failure to Appear charge is issued, you then have two cases instead of one: the original charge and the failure to appear complaint.